lgblgblgb/mega80/README.md

     * Commodore 64 with SuperCPU
     * Commander X16 **if** CPU is 65816 and it can access RAM in higher bankes freely
     * Apple IIgs?
 Unfortunately I don't know too much about Apple computers, but could be a fun ...
+* Porting for non-65xx CPU based platforms: certainly it's not impossible but then you need to rewrite everything, as it's an assembly project.
 * Integrated on-the-fly memory monitor and things like that
 * No, I don't plan CP/M v3.
 The problem: it requires extensive bank switching and other difficulties, since I'm emulating i8080 (later hopefully a Z80) emulating bank switching would be impossible or very slow